amandala/thegarden/README.md

 DB Tables

+- Seeds
 - Plants
 - Locations
 - Events (WIP)

+Seeds represent a package of seeds.
+Each plant has a reference to a seed.

+Locations represent a place where a plant can live.
+A plant can be moved between locations throughout its lifecycle via events.

+Current Locations:

+- Planting Tray (4x4 grid)
+- Tower Garden (4x5 tower "grid")
+- Graveyard

-Plants are created in the Postgress DB and include their planting date and the ID of their initial location.
+Plants include their planting date, the id of the seed, and the id of their initial location.

-The client fetches the plants, joining their location data, and generates a Garden with 1 Planting Tray, 1 Tower Garden, and 1 Graveyard by calculating the current status of the Garden by applying events to the Plants.
+The client fetches the plants, joining their location and seed data, and generates a Garden with 1 Planting Tray, 1 Tower Garden, and 1 Graveyard calculating the current status of the Garden by applying events to the Plants.

 Events are stored in the client (working on moving them to DB) and are of one of the following types: